-As well as growing some of our veg from a glasshouse at Wolves Lane, we are committed to sourcing organic, sustainably grown produce as close to Haringey as possible.
+We work with Urban growers in Haringey and Enfield to supply the veg bags with some super-local produce.
+The rest is sourced as close to Haringey as possible.
 We work predominantly with small scale organic farms just outside London - Kent, Essex, Norfolk, Suffolk, Cambridge.
 However, when local produce isn’t available we source fruit and veg from further afield.
 Rest assured we only work with organic, climate friendly farmers who adhere to our principles.

-We grow our own organic produce at Wolves Lane Horticultural Centre, a former council-run plant nursery turned thriving urban food community hub in a leafy corner of Wood Green.
-We run Wolves Lane in collaboration with Organiclea and Ubele.
-From our glasshouse, (right next door to Ottolenghi’s) our grower, Beth, produces an abundance of tomatoes, cucumbers, beans, salad leaves, kale, chard and squash.
-We are proudly pesticide and herbicide free and we never use chemical fertilisers or artificial inputs.
+We source some organic produce at Wolves Lane Horticultural Centre, a former council-run plant nursery turned thriving urban food community hub in a leafy corner of Wood Green.
+Ella produces an abundance of leafy greens, tomatoes, beans and cucumbers from a glasshouse on site, (right next door to Ottolenghi’s).
+Wolves Lane Centre is proudly pesticide and herbicide free and they never use chemical fertilisers or artificial inputs.

 Sarah Green, Essex